MGM Signature High Rise Condos

 Each Hotel Condominium has its own guidelines and fee structure.
 Ask us for more information if you are interested in a particular building or residence.

 There were a lot of Las Vegas high-rise condominium towers that finished their build in 2007-2008.
-During that time, loan money was no longer available with just a signature.
-Pre-sales fell through as prices were dropping weekly.
-Many existing homeowners went into foreclosure, so HOA bills weren’t paid.
+During that time, loan money was not available as a stated income loan changing purchasing ability for many contracted buyers.

-With the Signature’s success at MGM, Veer and Vdara are also MGM Resorts property may have been slated as Condominium Hotels from the git-go.
-Veer and Vdara are part of City Center.
+With the MGM Signature success story, Veer and Vdara, also MGM Resorts properties, started as Condominium Hotels from the git-go.
+Veer and Vdara are luxury condominiums on the Las Vegas Strip and part of City Center.